 - All Purpose Thread

 First, fold your sheet of paper in half and draw a semi-circle.
+Make this shape exactly the size you want your patch to be.
 From there, use your ruler to make the edges even and precise on both sides.
-When you unfold it, you should have a pattern that looks similiar to this:
+When you unfold it, you should have a pattern that looks similar to this:

 Now take your scrap of suede fabric and fold it in half.

 Lay your pattern on top of it and cut around the edges so you have 2 identical pieces.

 Use another sheet of paper to slide inside the sleeve of your sweater.
 This will keep you from accidentally sewing your sleeve together.
 Before you begin sewing, double check and mark where your elbow hits on your sleeve and then begin hand-sewing your patch into place.
 Mark it with either a sewing pin or tailors chalk so you don’t get confused later.

 Since we are working with a chunky knit fabric, interfacing is a must.
 I chose to use an iron-on interfacing and then trim the seam allowance off once it was totally fused to the fabric.
 This will help prevent it from fraying and gives the patch a level of durability it wouldn’t have otherwise.
 Since the knit fabric will be difficult to sew on a standard sewing machine (and I loved the extra detail of a decorative hand stitch) let’s go the easy route and hand sew you patch into place using the marks you made as a guide.

 Continue all the way around until your patch is completely attached to the sleeve.
 Repeat on the other side.

 Now slip on your new, comfy sweater and enjoy another cup of coffee.
 You deserve it!